Kershia1/photolabs-starter/README.md

 # react-photolabs
 This fullstack web app was developed using ReactJs, ExpressJs, PostGresSQL, and NodeJs.

 I was tasked with finishing Photolabs from a pre-made architecture where basic styling and layout had already been created.
-I was given the opportunity to display my skills with:

--API and JSON use
--Object manipulation
--Creating custom hooks
--State management via useEffect, useContext, and useReducer -Managing both a backend and frontend server
+I was given the opportunity to display my skills with: API and JSON use, object manipulation, creating custom hooks, state management via useEffect, useContext, and useReducer, managing both a backend and frontend server to return API requests.

 # Photolabs